CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 1. Select **Save** on the command bar.

 The Logic App will be used in a future lab.

+### Review
+In this lab, you have completed the following:
+- Created a Security Operations Center Team in Microsoft Teams
+- Created a Playbook in Microsoft Sentinel
+- Updated a Playbook in Microsoft Sentinel

 ## Proceed to Exercise 3